 The test platform will be made available during October 2016.

 15. Is the ACER Manual of Procedures on Data reporting binding for market participants?

 ACER MoP defines the framework for what and how to report insider information to comply to REMIT article 4.
 Any unclarities and question on regulatory interpretation shall be raised to NRA´s and ultimately ACER.

-18. What will the disclosure requirements be for Norwegian customers with respect to Market Conduct Rules and REMIT?
+16. What are the disclosure requirements for Norwegian customers with respect to Market Conduct Rules and REMIT?

-20. Some outages result in that up to 10 units will be isolated from the synchronous system.
-How will this be handled in new version?
+18. Some outages result in that up to 10 units are isolated from the synchronous system.
+How is this handled?

 Information not related to a particular unit falls under message category “Other market information” (REMIT).
 The Remarks field can be used to state affected units.